SurrealNumber/CoreTitleInheritance/readme.txt

 Might be able to remove if from every_list and instead use just limit can probably use root instead of scope:this_title in most places.
 It looks like some localizations can use the scope to be localized. things like character_scope.GetUIName etc.

+RUNNING GAME:
+IT DID NOT CRASH!
+Decision has empty text and image. core_titles game concept is broken
+Title and confirmation things in decision are broken.
+Most of description seems to be working Upon decison being used toast for core titles lost was triggered.
+I am king of france in 1066 with no time passed.
+No event poped up for the decision. parent game concepts apear to be shown in the top right of the entry for the child. took titles and vassals from brittany and nothing visible happened. core title cost list part of description is all bold italics.
+Look horrible.
+Same with core title limit. core title cost game concept does not have an icon.
+For the duchy of brittany both the designate core and de-designate core buttons are present.
+Clicking them did nothing visual.

+Checking afterwards what the game rules were:
+Overtime Core Title Cost
+Half Domain COre Title Limit
+Persist Core persistence
+Not allowed AI core designation. description for ai core designation allowed is broken.